Hybrid management in Exchange 2013/Exchange 2010 hybrid deployments

 Exchange admin center The EAC is a web-based management console included with Exchange 2013 that’s easy to use and is optimized for on-premises, online, or hybrid Exchange deployments.
 The EAC supplements the Exchange Management Console (EMC) and the Exchange Control Panel (ECP) interfaces that you use to manage Exchange Server 2010.

-Exchange Management Shell The Shell is a Windows PowerShell-based command-line interface.
+Exchange Management Shell The Exchange Management Shell is a Windows PowerShell-based command-line interface.

 The EAC enables you to perform many deployment tasks and most common day-to-day administrative tasks on both the on-premises Exchange servers and the Exchange Online organization.
 It's installed by default on every Exchange 2013 server.
 In addition, because it’s a web-based management console, you can also access it by using a web browser on other computers in your network or via the Internet by using the ECP virtual directory URL.